sandredd/cs404.1-1/readme.md

 course, you may not use or import any standard library data structures or algorithms, unless expressly permitted.
 If you need access to a particular data structure or algorithm, you must implement it.

+In order to ensure that you are not accidentally using a part of the standard library, run `tools/nostdlib.sh` from the top level repository root.
+This script will scan your code and report where invalid uses of the standard library are occurring.
+It's a good idea to run this script before submitting your code for grading.

 Code Style and Code Formatting
 ------------------------------